 Yes, that's vellum you see on the right!
 I'm sure you've been seeing as much vellum coming back into scrapbook style as much as I have lately.
 Problem was, though, I couldn't remember where I had put it!
 Hee!Hee!
 Finally found it and stitched it over a piece of patterned paper adorned with some leftover bits of punched holes.
 Really love the effect it makes.
 Most of the project was done using Echo Park's For the Record 2 collection.
 I also used some Stampin' Up vellum, Maya Road pins, Studio Calico wood veneers, Websters and Jenni Bowlin buttons, Tim Holtz staples, Tattered Angels Glimmer Glaze, corrugated cardstock (cut using Sizzix' Primitive Stars die - à la Kristine Davidson might I add), and of course, good ol' hand-stitching using my ever-so-faithful Crafter's Workshop template.

 I originally hail from Cheticamp, a beautiful Acadian village right on the Cabot Trail in Cape Breton, NS.
 Studying in Moncton, I quickly fell in love with NB and have been a permanent resident since 2005.
-I now reside in Dieppe with my husband, Mathieu, our eight-year old son, Louis-Olivier, our three-year old daughter, Éloïse, and our cat, Caillou.
+I now reside in Dieppe with my husband, Mathieu, our nine-year old son, Louis-Olivier, our four-year old daughter, Éloïse, and our cat, Caillou.
 Since 2007, I am a public servant by day and a full-fledged scrapper by night.

 Scrapbooking has become an integral part of my life.
 I try doing something scrapbook-related every day, may it be working on a layout, browsing through online galleries or reading scrapbook magazines.
-Published in a few editions of Canadian Scrapbooker, as well as in France's own Histoires de Pages, and most recently in Scrapbook & Cards Today, my style has been known to be called "rustic", which is fine by me as it enables me to relish in fattening things up with layers, dimension, tearing and texture.
+Published in a few editions of Canadian Scrapbooker, as well as in France's own Histoires de Pages, and most recently in Scrapbook & Cards Today, my style has been known to be called rustic, which is fine by me as it enables me to relish in fattening things up with layers, dimension, tearing and texture.

 Other than scrapbooking, I have rekindled a romance with reading through a monthly book club I joined at work in February 2012.
 I also tutor, teach voice classes and sing most weekends at a few church services around the area.